suitangi/BetterStickies/README.md

 # BetterStickies
-Got fed up with the Windows 10 Sticky App so I wrote my own.
+Got fed up with the Windows 10 Sticky App...